-Kim Van Duzer has taught 2nd, 3rd, 4th and 5th grades in the New York City public schools for the past 16 years.
+Kim Van Duzer has taught 2nd, 3rd, 4th and 5th grades in the New York City public schools for the past 17 years, and currently serves as the K-5 math coach at PS 29 in Brooklyn.
 Working closely with the Math Collective, Kim has participated in lesson studies, designed curriculum, modeled lessons and led her colleagues in implementing inquiry-based, student-centered methods of teaching mathematics.

 Research and Evaluation

 Hanna Haydar is the head of the Childhood Mathematics Education Program at the City University of New York-Brooklyn College, where he also teaches graduate mathematics education method and research courses.
 He was previously the Curriculum Standards and Professional Development adviser at RAND Education and the Supreme Education Council in Doha- Qatar.
 Hanna received his PhD in Mathematics Education from Teachers College-Columbia University.
 His research interests and publications focus on educational policy, beginning mathematics teachers, inclusion, lesson study and teachers' response to mathematical errors.